-Following standard, interpretation or amendment are effective from the current year and are adopted by the Company, however, these does not have any impact on the financial statements of the year unless otherwise stated.

-The Company has not early adopted any standard, interpretation or amendment that has been issued but not yet effective.
+Following are the standards and amendments effective on 1 January 2024 or after (unless otherwise stated) and do not have a material impact on the Company's financial statements.
+The Company has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.